ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 We want to get the length of the shortest name.
 Now, what happens if the shortest name itself is `None`?
 Failing to come up with a meaningful integer representation for a missing length, we decide that `get_shortest_length` should return an optional as well.

-We jump right into the imlementation and use pattern matching again to achieve this result
+We jump right into the implementation and use pattern matching again to achieve this result

 ```rust
 fn get_shorest_length(names: Vec<&str>) -> Option<usize> {